symfony/symfony-docs/form/create_custom_field_type.rst

 Creating a Template for the Field
 ---------------------------------

-Each field type is rendered by a template fragment, which is determined in part by the class name of your type.
-For more information, see :ref:`form-customization-form-themes`.
+Each field type is rendered by a template fragment whose name is determined in part by the class name of your type.
+Read the :ref:`from fragment naming <form-fragment-naming>` rules for more details.

 .. note::